Jean-Pierre Raffarin: In Government

-Prime Minister
+Prime minister

 During the 2002 presidential campaign, he advocated the union of the right behind the incumbent President Chirac.
 After his re-election, Chirac wished to give a sign of political renewal.
 Furthermore, elected in a special second round by a majority of left-wing voters, he searched for a moderate to lead the cabinet and the June 2002 legislative campaign.
 Raffarin participated in the formation of the Union for a Popular Movement (UMP).
 He criticized the American-led intervention in Iraq.

 His political policies combined authority and moderate economical liberalism – that is, the support of laissez-faire economic policies.
 In 2003 he launched reforms of the public retirement scheme and of decentralisation, which led to many strikes.
 During the summer of 2003 the country experienced an unusual heat wave which caused the death of nearly 15,000 people.
 The perceived late reaction of the government was blamed on his administration.
 In 2004 he began a reform of the French state-run health-care system.

 Raffarin's governments were known for their internal quarrels with various ministers taking opposite positions in public.
 The alleged lack of authority of the Prime Minister was mocked by the media.

 On 28 March 2004 the ruling UMP party suffered an important defeat during the regional elections, with all but one région out of 22 of mainland France going to the opposition (PS, PCF, Les Verts).
 This was generally interpreted, including by Raffarin himself in his post-election speech, as "a sign of distrust against the government from the electorate".
 On 30 March 2004 Jean-Pierre Raffarin tendered the resignation of his government to president Jacques Chirac, who immediately re-appointed him prime minister, with the delegation to form a new government.
 This major cabinet reshuffle removed some of its most controversial ministers like Luc Ferry (education) or Jean-François Mattei (health).

 Resignation

-Raffarin's resignation was accepted by President Chirac on 30 May 2005, after the "no" victory at the European Constitution referendum, and he was replaced as Prime Minister by Dominique de Villepin.
+Raffarin's resignation was accepted by President Chirac on 30 May 2005, after the "no" victory at the European Constitution referendum, and he was replaced as prime minister by Dominique de Villepin.

 On 18 September 2005, he was elected Senator in the Vienne département.
 Speculation were that he could eventually try to become President of the Senate or President of the Union for a Popular Movement if Nicolas Sarkozy won the 2007 presidential election.
 He became one of the Vice presidents of the UMP in 2007.
 In September 2008, he sought the Senate UMP fraction's investiture to become President of the Senate, but was defeated by Gérard Larcher.

-Raffarin is Chevalier de la Légion d'honneur (Legion of Honour) and Grand-Croix de l'ordre national du Mérite (National Order of Merit).
+Raffarin is Grand Officer of the Legion of Honour and Grand Cross of National Order of Merit.